 If the company is trading internationally the invoices may not be in sterling (GBP).
 If VAT invoices get issued in a foreign currency or a foreign language they must show:

 If your business needs to convert to sterling it can use:

-Note: Different rules apply if your business uses the Tour Operators Margin Scheme.
+Note: Different rules apply for VAT invoicing if your business uses the Tour Operators Margin Scheme.

 There is no need for your business to write an invoice for Value Added Tax if: